justentropy-lol/entropy-docs/docs/03_MINING/01_ashlar_config.md

 **Before attempting to make your first claim, please make sure you have about some SOL in your mining wallet, at least 0.03 if it does not hold any ENT.**

+**In order to begin mining $ENT, you must make your first claim.
+You will not mine any $ENT until after your first claim.**

 ### Claiming from a computer
 a) Unlock your wallet